-This post shows students and new users steps to export (backup) or import (restore) device drivers when using Windows 11.
+This article explains how to export (backup) or import (restore) device drivers using Windows 11.

 If you need to migrate or replace an old PC and have legacy devices installed, you may want to export the drivers for those devices so you can reuse them on the new PC.